 The level of risk and expertise needed to operate in the above markets differs wildly, so I’ll try to give some further pointers as to what to start off from.
 I will also include the expected level of return per year one should be aiming for.

-I recommend diversifying geographically, for examples having properties in various locations around the UK, Spain, and Italy.
+I recommend diversifying geographically, having properties in various locations around Europe, including the UK.
+Germany and the Baltics, in particular, have yielded excellent results for me.
 You can also diversify on property types, such as buy-to-let, flipping, and even property-backed loans.

 These are my favorite platforms:

-You can read about my favorite real estate platforms in Europe as of 2020, where I go into more depth about these platforms and online real estate investment in general.
+You can check out my full list of favorite real estate crowdfunding platforms in Europe as of 2022, where I go into more depth about these platforms and online real estate investment in general.

 Expected yearly return: 4-12%